-#4 Updated by Mark Bourne almost 3 years ago
+#4 Updated by Mark Bourne over 3 years ago

 Well, trying from GMail webmail lead to some interesting discoveries.
 I've also just noticed that the "post denied" messages do include my original message, including headers, as an attachment (it says in the body "The denied message is below" but there's nothing below that - only just thought to look for attachments!).The setup with spamgourmet is that:

 - I send an email to libreoffice-ml.mbourne.<HashCode>.firstname.lastname@example.org

 - <HashCode> is a hex number which has to be correct for spamgourmet to forward the mail; I've redacted it as otherwise anyone could use it to send mail to the list appearing to be from me.